viksl/kritapluginpiemenu/README.md

 Check the video in section 1/

 ## 5/ Known Issues
+- There are currently some issues (especially on Linux) which users reported through the krita-artists.org, all these are related to have the plugin sometimes returns an error message when yo utry to invoke the plugin in rapid succession, if you release mouse/key at similar time.
+This is currently being worked on (though new year is a busy period ;))
+- Triggering an aciton which opens a dialog (for example filter mask) results in transparent dialog window, completely stucked Krita (which needs restart) or it can possibly block mouse/pen (this is already fixed and the update will be released soon with full or partiall fix for the above mentioned issue this udpate should stabilize the plugin for majority of uses on all systems)
 - Some applications which steal keyEvents from Krita might cause the pie menu to get stuck in general for single use it shouldn't be a problem but this needs testing with recording/streaming apps if they cause problems or not.
 I tested this with OBS on windows 10